 •Typography: Rolling hills and mountains are epic, you just want to make sure that the typography makes sense for the type of session you are having.
 Check that there is plenty of room, having subjects downhill from your photographer is rarely a good thing.

-If you are my client and are working on choosing a location, here are some of my favorite things to look for to get the images you’ve been swooning over:
+If you are my client and are working on finding a GREAT location, here are some of my favorite things to look for to get the images you’ve been swooning over:

 •Cobblestone: If you are lucky enough to have access to a cobblestone path or driveway, please . . . let’s go there!